 Floodways are more difficult.
 These are areas that contain flowing water when it is at flood stage.
 Development within floodways is severely restricted…nothing can be built that would restrict the flow of water.
 Among uses are things like sporting fields or parking lots (typically with permeable cover).

-All of these properties are what we typically refer to as “distressed” …. and they all, typically, have value.
-For example, the most distressed, floodways, are often sold to hunters and fishermen.
+All of these properties are what we generally refer to as “distressed” and they typically all have value.
+For example, the most distressed – floodways – are often sold to hunters and fishermen.